MelodicCanvas/legendary-octo-journey/README.md

 var movementSpeed = 100;
 ```
 Any more conventions you can just follow the codebase or if you want to do your own styling just tell me and we can talk about it.
+---
+# Future organization things
+- [ ] Force pull requests to merge into master
+- [ ] Use branches to ensure stable branch